"Never loose the opportunity of seeing anything beautiful,

 Yellow-banded millipede, Anadenobolus monilicornis.
 Creque Dam, north-western Saint Croix, United States Virgin Islands.

-The miriapods are an assemblage that comprise several closely related classes of arthropods with bodily frames divided into many, very similar, segments.
+The subphylum Miariapoda is an assemblage that contains several closely related classes of arthropods with bodily frames divided into many very similar segments.
 The two best-known classes of this group are the diplopods (millipedes), with two pairs of legs per somatic segment, and the chilopods (centipedes), with one pair of legs per segment.
 As an additional distinction between them, all centipedes are fast and fierce predators of other arthropods, while millipedes are herbivores or saprophages, with but a few species secondarily adapted to occasionally feed on slow-moving prey.

 Undulating Patterns